 And in the temple Esharra, which he made to resemble heaven, he placed there the centers of veneration for Anu, Ellil, and Ea.
 (EE: Tablet IV: p.
 29)

-As we had idebtify that Anu, Enlil and Ea was actually the Greek trinity of Zeus, Hadis and Poseidon, the event took place during the hight of the wordly Greek Empire 's expansion.
-Under Cain's leadership, the eastern expansion policy would include China to be ruled by the Shang or Yin Dynasty (1810-1300 BC).
-On the onter hand, Hadis would control Egypt under Osiris, spanning from the dynasty 19 (1292-1190 BC) to the dynasty 23 (1075-945 BC).
-The rest of the ocean world was then under the leasership of Poseidon.
-A noticeable charateristic of the development was the increasing presence of Asiatic societies known as the Hyksos in the Egyptian politic and the start-up of European civilization as part of the Greek Empire.
+As we had identify that Anu, Enlil and Ea was actually the Greek trinity of Zeus, Hadis and Poseidon, we can date the event to take place during the hight of the worldly Greek Empire 's expansion.
+Under Cain's leadership, the eastern expansion policy would include China to be ruled by the Shang or Yin Dynasty (1810-1300 BC) at the expense of the old Xiang dynasty.
+On the other hand, Hadis would control Egypt under the Osiris and Isis's lineage, Spanning from the dynasty 19 (1292-1190 BC) to the dynasty 23 (1075-945 BC).
+The rest of the ocean world was then under the leadership of Poseidon who was revered in Babylon as Marduk himself.
+A noticeable characteristic of the development was the increasing presence of Asiatic societies known as the Hyksos in control of the Middle Eastern politic.
+It also coincides with the emergence of the Sakan leadership of central Asia and the start-up of European civilization, as part of the Greek Empire.